 As a fresher stepping into a vast market, you will attract what you flaunt.
-If you portray your expertise or project yourself as an authority figure in the respective domain, it is going to influence your image positively.
+If you portray your expertise or project yourself as an authority figure in the respective domain, and will erect an appealing image.
+This is done only when you know how to brand your business.
 This initial step zooms in on the impact of appropriate branding - it creates noise.
 Moreover, you need this noise at this phase of your freelance journey.
 A few practical measures help to achieve this:

 Your brand name is that dazzling gift wrap paper that stirs emotions, happiness and want.
 Therefore, as a freelancer, go with a brand name that conveys emotional appeal and has a non-verbal association.
 Understand the psychology behind creating the right brand/business name and go with something that readily communicates your values, and professional undertaking to evoke a cognitive/emotional response.

 Your brand name must wholly convey what you, as a freelancer, present.
 But if you opt for a peculiar name, your logo will help accomplish this for you.
 If you are a freelance graphic designer or someone from a designing domain, it would be worthwhile to come up with a creative, customised logo.
 But others can rely on the service of Wix and Logo Maker for a free yet professional logo.

 Both these are the stepping stones to establish yourself as a brand online.